kyberdrb/Windows_tutorials/Windows_and_Office_as_a_Precious_Gift/Universal_clean_offline_Microsoft_Windows_and_Microsoft_Office_activation_procedure_with_KMS_server_in_a_local_Docker_container.md

 # Start VBox virtual machine at startup

-- TODO change the ip address acquisition of the eth0 interface from dhcp to static

-- TODO test if the VM actually starts at log on

-1. Right click on `My computer -> Manage`.
+1. Right click on `My computer -> Manage` or press `Win + E ->` click on `Computer` tab in the upper menu bar and then on `Manage` at the end of the options.
 Enter admin password if prompted.
 1. In the left panel navigate to `System Tools -> Task Scheduler -> Task Scheduler Library`
+1. In the right panel click on `Create Task` with these parameters:
-1. Create Task
+  1. Tab `General`
+    - Name: `Start KMS server`
   1. Tab `Triggers`
+    1. Click on `New...`
       - Begin the task: `At log on`
       - In the `Settings` section
       - select option `Any user`
+      - check `Enabled` at the end of the window
       - [OPTIONAL] Delay task for: `15 minutes`
         - for startup-performance reasons
       - uncheck/disable everything else
+      - OK
   1. Tab `Actions`
     - `New...`
       - Action: `Start a program`
       - Program/script: `C:\Programme\Git\git-bash.exe`
       - Add arguments (optional): `"/c/Program Files/Oracle/VirtualBox/VBoxManage.exe" startvm "DockerServer-AlpineLinux" --type headless`
+        - the name of the virtual machine can be found with the command `"/c/Program Files/Oracle/VirtualBox/VBoxManage.exe" list vms`
       - OK
   1. Tab `Settings`
     - If the task is already running, then the following rule applies: `Do not start a new instance`
-  1. OK
 1. OK

 ## Sources